Step 2: Set up Software

 Select Your Software

 Nursing facility and swing bed facility Minimum Data Set (MDS) personnel enter MDS information into MDS data entry software (MDS software).
 Facilities may purchase third party MDS software or use the free MDS software provided by Centers for Medicare & Medicaid Services (CMS).
 Questions about features, functions and bugs in third party MDS software must be directed to the facility's software vendor.
-The Texas Department of Aging and Disability Services cannot recommend third party MDS software vendors.
+The Texas Health and Human Services Commission cannot recommend third party MDS software vendors.

 Enter Texas Settings for Provider IDs, HIV/AIDS, Section S, RUGs, CMI Set and Section S